Watch Nigeria Vs. England Football Livestream: Where To Find Online Video Of 2018 World Cup Tune-Up

 Nigerian captain John Mikel Obi said the match will be a good test for the Super Eagles heading into the World Cup.

-“Seeing the England team is a strong team and everyone is pushing to play, we believe that tomorrow game is a big test for us,” he said on Friday (via CompleteSportsNigeria).
+“Seeing the England team is a strong team and everyone is pushing to play, we believe that tomorrow game is a big test for us,” he said on Friday, via CompleteSportsNigeria.

 Obi said his team is hopeful heading into the World Cup in Russia.